AjayKMehta/setup-machine/README.md

  - Run `ghcup install stack latest`.
  - Make sure that the value of `local-bin-path` (if not set, value is `~\AppData\Roaming\local\bin`) is in `$PATH` as that is where `stack install` installs generated binaries ([source](https://docs.haskellstack.org/en/stable/GUIDE/#the-stack-install-command-and-copy-bins-option)).

- - In `$STACK_ROOT`\global-project\stack.yaml, specify resolver corresponding to the version of GHC you installed.
+ - In `$STACK_ROOT\global-project\stack.yaml`, specify resolver corresponding to the version of GHC you installed.
+This info can be obtained from <https://www.stackage.org/> e.g. for GHC 9.4.8, this should be:

+    ```yaml
+    resolver: lts-21.22
+    ```

  - In Windows, [GDB can be installed to debug an executable](https://docs.haskellstack.org/en/stable/debugging/#debugging-symbols) with `ghcup run -m -- pacman -S gdb`.

 Checks: